bassem-elsodany/datapilot/docs/04-enterprise-security-connection-management.md

 ## Overview

-DataPilot's Enterprise Security & Connection Management system provides military-grade encryption and comprehensive connection lifecycle management.
+DataPilot's Enterprise Security & Connection Management system provides encryption and comprehensive connection lifecycle management.
 The system uses SHA-256 hashing with salt for master key security, AES-256 encryption for connection credentials, and MongoDB for secure data persistence.
 This unified system ensures that all sensitive data is protected while managing multiple Salesforce connections with advanced security controls.

 ## Demo Video